awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 by Amazon Web Services (AWS).
 It is a managed service that makes it easy to store, manage, and deploy Docker container images.

-hello-world:latest
+echo-text:latest
-The local image named hello-world exists.
+The local image named echo-text exists.
 ECR repository already exists, moving on...
-The ARN of the ECR repository is arn:aws:ecr:us-east-1:1234567890:repository/hello-world
+The ARN of the ECR repository is arn:aws:ecr:us-east-1:1234567890:repository/echo-text

 Enter 'c' followed by <ENTER> to continue: c